-Pomelos can be purchased at most Asian markets and sometimes in regular supermakets and grocery store chains, depending on where you live.
-Pomelos are sweeter and milder than grapefruit, and often juicer, plus very low in calories.
+Pomelos can be purchased at most Asian markets and sometimes in regular supermarkets and grocery store chains, depending on where you live.
+Pomelos are sweeter and milder than grapefruit, and often juicer.

 Where Pomelos Are Grown

-Pomelos are grown in Thailand (where it is known as "sum-oh") and throughout Southeast Asia, as well as in Mexico ('toronja' in Spanish) and California.
-Along with Thailand and China, California is now one of the biggest producers of this fruit.Continue to 2 of 4 below.
+Pomelos are grown in Thailand (where it is known as "sum-oh") and throughout Southeast Asia, as well as in Mexico (they are known as toronja in Spanish) and California.
+Along with Thailand and China, California is now one of the biggest producers of this fruit.

 You'll have better luck cutting a pomelo open rather than peeling it like an orange.
 To begin, hold the pomelo on its side.
 With a sharp knife, slice off the stem end to create a flat top on the pomelo.

-Now score the pomelo by slicing downward through the skin (you may have to cut deeply in order to get through the outer peel, which can be up to several inches thick).
+Now score the pomelo by slicing down through the skin (you may have to cut deeply in order to get through the outer peel, which can be up to two inches thick).
 Make similar cuts all around the outside of the pomelo, as shown in the photo.
-Then peel the skin back (like peeling a banana).Continue to 3 of 4 below.
+Then peel the skin back (like peeling a banana).

-Completely remove the pomelo from its outer peel/shell and discard.
+Completely remove the pomelo from its outer peel/shell and discard the thick peel.
 Now you have a choice: either peel off all the white skin from the whole pomelo (as shown here) OR break it apart first by pressing your thumb into the top and pulling down on the sides.
-You can now break it into sections and remove the white peel from each section (at this stage it is like preparing an orange -- use whichever method you prefer).Continue to 4 of 4 below.
+You can now break it into sections and remove the white peel from each section (at this stage it is like preparing an orange; use whichever method you prefer).